dannyb0t/dannyb0t.github.io/_posts/2024-02-25-enumeration.md

 ```

 Responder for DNS requests to identify unique hosts

+Responder for LLMNR over UDP 5535 OR NBT-NS over UDP 137 to obtain NetNTLM Hash
 ```
 responder -I <interface> -A
 ```

 Fping Active Checking a Subnet:
 ```
 fping -asgq 172.11.5.0/23